What end of life benefits does pet insurance offer?

 Pain management and medications

 The cost of pain management and drugs such as antibiotics or corticosteroids will vary greatly.
-Your location, pet’s size, age and breed and the type of medication will all play a role.
-Most accident and illness policies will cover the cost of these treatments if they are for a condition covered by that policy.
+Your location, pet’s size, age, breed and the type of medication will all play a role.
+Most accident and illness policies will cover the cost of these prescriptions and medications for your pet if they are for a condition included in your policy.

 Holistic therapies